MrNyG25/MrNyG25/README.md

 <div align="center">
   <h2>:wave: Full Stack Web Developer with 3 years of experience</h2>
   <p>
-   🚀 My expertise spans across a range of technologies, In addition to my main stack, I also create Python scripts to automate processes, I enjoy learning new technologies and continuously improving my skills to solve problems efficiently
+   🚀 Hi!
+My name is Yesid, my expertise spans across a range of technologies, In addition to my main stack, I also create Python scripts to automate processes, I enjoy learning new technologies and continuously improving my skills to solve problems efficiently
   </p>
 </div>